Info Just For You

 One important aspect of being a strong teen or young adult self-advocate is sharing your story.
 By telling others about your own personal challenges and successes, you will empower yourself, inspire other self-advocates to share their story, and educate the public about what it’s like to be a teen or young adult with Down syndrome.

-At this year’s Annual Conference, one self-advocate, Leah T. told her story, sharing how one teen with Down syndrome makes the world a better place:
+At the Self-Advocate Workshops at the Annual Conference, one self-advocate, Leah T. told her story, sharing how one teen with Down syndrome makes the world a better place:

 Self-Advocate Spotlight: Meet Leah!

 Hi.
 My name is Leah T. I am 15 years old.
 I live with my mom and my dad and my two brothers, Matt and Tim.

 I want to get married to my husband and I really hope I can have twins.
 I want to take care of two little girls that I will name Alison and Gracie.

 When I’m not at school, I like to listen to music and play in my room.
 I love Taylor Swift.
 My favorite songs are Mine and Sparks Fly.
 My favorite TV shows are Supernanny and Good Luck Charlie.

 I do rhythmic gymnastics in Special Olympics.
 I have won lots of medals for gymnastics in Special Olympics.
 My favorite event is ribbon.

 When I’m in high school I work in the collaborative classroom.
 I help students who can’t talk.
 These students can’t walk so they are in wheel chairs.
 They need a lot of help.
 I read them stories in the classroom.
 I am reading a book called Freak the Mighty to the students.
 They really like to listen to me read the story to them.
 It makes them happy to see me when I come into their classroom.